 “Got the Hammer on Me”: The Socio-Cultural Roots of Gun Use in the United States

-This study will interview 750 young people from Baltimore, Detroit, Las Vegas, New Orleans, and New York City to gain a better understanding of why youth in disadvantaged urban neighborhoods get involved with guns.
+This study will interview 600 young people across four cities: New York, NY; Detroit, MI; Philadelphia, PA; and Wilmington, DE; to gain a better understanding of why youth in disadvantaged urban neighborhoods get involved with guns.

 Examine urban youth gun violence in the United States to answer three research questions:

-- Combine respondent-driven sampling (RDS) and participatory action research (PAR) methods to conduct interviews in five large cities with high rates of gun violence: Baltimore, Detroit, Las Vegas, New Orleans, and New York City.
+Combine respondent-driven sampling (RDS) and participatory action research (PAR) methods to conduct interviews in four cities: New York, NY; Detroit, MI; Philadelphia, PA; and Wilmington, DE.

 Instead of focusing on the logistics of how young people acquire guns, this study will explore why they get guns and the social and cultural contexts in which they and their peers use guns.
 The findings from this study will help inform prevention initiatives that leverage existing cultural resilience strategies to address the underlying drivers of gun violence in these and similar communities.